Shane Emmett

-Shane Emmett is an Australian actor, television presenter, and filmmaker.
+Shane Emmett is an Australian actor, presenter, and producer known for his work across film, television, and theatre.
+He has appeared in productions including the Emmy Award-winning Heartbreak High, Mr Inbetween, Nine Perfect Strangers, Total Control, Power Games: The Packer-Murdoch War, Offspring, Rush, and Home and Away.

+Emmett is also part of the cast of the upcoming Monsterverse film Godzilla x Kong: Supernova, scheduled for release in 2027.Alongside his acting career, Emmett has worked extensively as a television presenter, including hosting duties on 9am with David & Kim.

 Early life and education

-Shane Emmett was born in Gosford, NSW, to Michael and Laraine Emmett, and grew up in Umina Beach on the Central Coast of New South Wales.

-Emmett attended St John The Baptist primary school in Woy Woy and St Edward's Christian Brothers College and Corpus Christi College, graduating in 1993.
+Emmett was born in Gosford, NSW, and grew up in Umina Beach on the Central Coast.He attended St John The Baptist primary school in Woy Woy and St Edward's Christian Brothers College, and Corpus Christi College,before studying Communications at Macquarie University.

-He began acting while completing a degree in Communications at Macquarie University in 1998.
+He is the younger brother of actress and singer Belinda Emmett.

 Career

+Acting

 Emmett first gained recognition in 2003 for his performance of the lead Frank Marlow in the musical Get Happy in Sydney.
-Emmett has also performed as Frank Sinatra in the musical From Here To Eternity, Marius in Les Misérables and Captain Von Trapp in The Sound of Music.
+Emmett has also performed as Frank Sinatra in the musical From Here To Eternity, Marius in Les Misérables, Captain Von Trapp in The Sound of Music, Cinderella's Prince and the Wolf in Into the Woods, and Mitch Mahoney in The 25th Annual Putnam County Spelling Bee.

 In 2006 he performed at the annual Carols in the Domain following the death of his sister, actress Belinda Emmett.
 He performed "One Sweet Day" accompanied by footage of Belinda singing behind him.

 Emmett also acted on television, playing Aiden O'Hara in All Saints, Colin Lowndes in Rush, Dr Patrick in Offspring and Mark Gilmour in Home and Away.
 He portrayed the editor of The Australian Max Newton in the biographical miniseries Power Games: The Packer-Murdoch War and Clayton Timms in the Universal TV series Precinct 13.

+In later television appearances, Emmett portrayed Constable Holden in Mr Inbetween, Andrew in the Emmy Award-winning Netflix reboot of Heartbreak High, and appeared in the Hulu miniseries Nine Perfect Strangers, opposite Nicole Kidman.

+Presenting

-He is also known for his work as a presenter on the television morning show 9am with David & Kim in 2009 as well as Good Morning Australia, GMA and The Morning Show in 2009 and 2011.
+Alongside his acting work, Emmett has worked extensively in live television and studio presenting.
+He hosted segments on 9am with David & Kim in 2012 and has appeared on Australian television programs including The Morning Show and Good Morning Australia.

+According to his presenter biography with DR TV Talent, Emmett has worked extensively across Australian television as a presenter, MC, voice artist and live television host.

+Producing and filmmaking

-Emmett has produced and created several internationally recognised short films with his filmmaking partner Jason Van Genderen.
-He won both Best Film and People's Choice Award at Tropfest New York in 2008 with the film "Mankind Is No Island".
-The film was shot entirely on a mobile phone, and won Best Short Documentary at the Inside Film Awards in 2009.
+Emmett collaborated with filmmaker Jason van Genderen on several short films, including Mankind Is No Island, which won Best Film and the People's Choice Award at Tropfest New York in 2008.

+The film also won the Inside Film Award for Best Short Documentary.

+Emmett later produced the feature film Lost in the Crowd alongside Jason van Genderen, which won Best Feature at the 2021 MOMO Film Festival.